mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 The releng process usually operates like this:
 * A week before the merge, do the prep work
   * Verify you have access to what you need
-  * Create the buildbot-config version bump patches that will land on Merge day
   * Make sure that all the dry-run migrations run cleanly
   * Sanity check you have no blocking migration bugs
 * On Merge day
   * ask vcs to disable hg.m.o l10n hooks
-  * bump mozilla-beta and mozilla-release buildbot gecko versions
   * mozilla-beta merges to mozilla-release
   * mozilla-central merges to mozilla-beta (relman may merge after this until we bump mozilla-central version)
   * mozilla-esr gets version bumped
   * Ask relman to create a mozilla-beta relbranch for Fennec
 * A week after Merge day, bump mozilla-central and update bouncer
   * Ask relman to do final mozilla-central->mozilla-beta merge
-  * bump mozilla-central buildbot gecko versions
   * bump the version and tag mozilla-central repo itself
   * Trigger new nightlies
   * update bouncer aliases